duckytran2k6/CLI_QuackyENC/README.md

 - Click [here](MacOS_Instruction.md) for more info on macOS installation.
 - Click [here](Linux_Instruction.md) for more info on Linux installation.

-### **_Security:_**
+### **_Extra Notices:_**
 For more information on how QuackyENC handles the cryptography for each method, see the [Internals](Internals.md) file for more technical details.
-If you are worried about the file integrity when downloading the zip folder, you can always use the SHA256 checksum file provided in the same release page that will be automatically update everytime a new version of the tool is being released.
+If you are worried about the file integrity when downloading the zip folder, you can always use the Sha-256 Checksums provided in the release page that will be automatically update everytime a new version of the tool is being released.
 If you want to report about an issue/bug or even a vulnerability, please see the [SECURITY](SECURITY.md) file for more details.